 It is important that you know precisely what time you are to check in with the surgical facility, and that you allow sufficient preparation time.
 Bring all papers and forms with you including the preoperative orders and history sheets.
-Your child should wear comfortable loose fitting clothes, (pajamas are OK).
+You, or your child, should wear comfortable loose fitting clothes, (pajamas are OK).
 Leave all jewelry and valuables at home.
 They may bring a favorite toy, stuffed animal, or blanket.

 Do not take any medication unless instructed by your doctor or the anesthesiologist.
-In the pre-operative holding room, a nurse may start an intravenous infusion line (IV) and your child may be given a medication to help them relax.
+In the preoperative holding room, a nurse may start an intravenous infusion line (IV) and you may be given a medication to help you relax.